 This is why cultural workers are able to exercise a greater degree of agency or autonomy than Frow was able to concede at the conclusion of his book.
 Frow had emphasized the need for transparency regarding personal and professional biases when cultural workers address their audiences “right across the spectrum of cultural texts.”
 He should not have assumed that the audience is undiscerning in the first place, or that cultural workers, at least in some sense, have to dissimulate.
 What went unstated in his work, and in so many of the other theoretical sources I waded through, are the crucial political concepts of accountability and legitimacy, and the idea that cultural agency is earned by way of negotiations with numerous and different regimes of value that exist outside of institutions, and have demands of their own.

 The 2020 Giller gala, a wonderfully produced made-for-tv special, was in some respects exactly the kind of ‘show’ I had predicted in my own work.
-At the same time, I was surprised by the extent to which I enjoyed it—from Eric McCormack’s masterful hosting of the evening at the (emptied out) Vancouver Public Library, to Diana Krall’s performaces, to McCormack’s repartee with last year’s winner Ian Williams, and, finally, the touching delivery of the prize to the lovely Souvankham Thammavongsa’s home once it was announced that she had won with How to Pronounce Knife.
+At the same time, I was surprised by the extent to which I enjoyed it—from Eric McCormack’s masterful hosting of the evening at the (emptied out) Vancouver Public Library, to Diana Krall’s performances, to McCormack’s repartee with last year’s winner Ian Williams, and, finally, the touching delivery of the prize to the home of the lovely Souvankham Thammavongsa once it was announced that she had won with her collection of stories, How to Pronounce Knife.
 I could go on, but it may be more fitting to sum up my impressions: it was an eminently watchable, tasteful tribute to fiction writing in Canada and our writers.
 More important still, the show acknowledged the vital efforts of nurses and doctors during the pandemic.
 I was moved by the fact that various healthcare workers read selections from the nominated books.
 With this, in my estimation, the Giller had turned its gala into a celebration to which any Canadian with an interest in literary fiction would feel invited.